Oran/SpacePortal/README.md

   - [x] Camera
   - [x] Sol
 - [ ] Style the Image containers
+- [ ] Add Labels to every buttons and input

 ### NADA POD Page

 - [ ] Fix the NASA POD page bug
-- [ ] Fix ('Could not instantiate image codec') this happens when the api sends a video link instead of image.
+- [x] Fix ('Could not instantiate image codec') this happens when the api sends a video link instead of image.
+  - [ ] Add A video player to page, if the api sends a youtube video.

 ## Potential Features